 Islamic scholars statements on freedom of religion in Islam

-In Europe and the United States
+In the United States

 Items marked with are in Adobe Acrobat PDF format.
 For best results, right-click the link (or click and hold for Macintosh), select "save target as" and save the document to your desktop for viewing and printing.
 Click on the image in the right column for free download of the Adobe Acrobat Reader.